devops329/devops/instruction/gitHub/gitHub.md

 🔑 **Key points**

-- GitHub is a foundational resource for DevOps
+- GitHub is a foundational resource for DevOps.
-- Branching and forks enable collaboration and exploration
+- Branching and forks enable collaboration and exploration.
-- Successful software engineers commit atomically and frequently
+- Successful software engineers commit atomically and frequently.

 ---